smopen/sigcpp/_posts/2020-04-18-avoid-using-std-endl-to-insert-line-breaks.md

 in function `useStream` would be pointless if the output stream is `std::cout` or a string stream, but that call is made only once and thus may be acceptable.

-By the way, flushing is unnecessary for any kind of stream because the stream is automatically flushed when it is closed or when the associated memory buffer becomes full.
+By the way, explicit flushing is unnecessary for any kind of stream because the stream is automatically flushed when it is closed or when the associated memory buffer becomes full.
 Thus, call the `flush` function only if you really need to ensure data reaches its final destination at that particular point in the program.

 ```cpp